madrilene/eleventy-excellent/src/posts/2022-10-12-post-with-image.md

 {% endraw %}

-Or add your own `sizes` attribute (note how I set an empty string for the caption):
+Add your own `sizes` attribute (note how I set an empty string for the caption):

 {% raw %}